Bibliotheca selecta

-Part I
+Background

+Bibliotheca selecta is a two-volume bibliographical encyclopedia compiled by Jesuit scholar and diplomat Antonio Possevino.
+It was printed in Rome in 1593 at the Tipografia Apostolica Vaticana by Domenico Basa, and modern reference works describe it as a project that lists and comments on works Possevino considered essential for a complete Christian humanistic culture.

+The 1593 printing was licensed and supported by Pope Clement VIII and was examined by both Jesuit scholars and members of the Congregation for the Index before publication.
+Bibliotheca selecta has been described as a catalogue of books considered necessary for Catholic education and as outlining an "ideal library", and it has been studied in relation to Jesuit approaches to the selection and organisation of approved reading.

+Content

 Part I (Books 1–11) is dedicated to Pope Clement VIII with the imprimatur of Jesuit general Claudio Acquaviva.
 It begins with an introduction that traces the Idea et causae operis (Idea and the cause of work) to the 1560s in France when as a Jesuit superior Possevino started fighting the anti-heretical battle of the books.
 From Lyons and Avignon he had seen the challenge to the orthodoxy of Rome and the Council of Trent represented by Konrad Gesner's Bibliotheca universalis, the ground-breaking encyclopedia expressing the Erasmian culture of Swiss and German Reformers, a work immediately banned by church censors.
 To begin, Possevino discourses on the principles of Jesuit humanist pedagogy enunciated in the Ratio studiorum in a preliminary section, Cultura ingeniorum.

 This part, as several others, went through several separate editions and an Italian translation by Possevino.
 Among these was an edition dedicated to the Russian False Dmitriy I. The theological presentation of the several books outlines a comprehensive bibliography on theology, scholastic, catechetical and controversial, and incorporates works by such contemporary Jesuit missionaries as Alessandro Valignano and Edmund Campion.